James R. Davila and Richard Bauckham, eds. Old Testament Pseudepigrapha, vol. 2: More Noncanonical Scriptures

 • The Apocalypse of Thomas, Matthias Geigenfeind

-Some of these are very brief: The Dialogue of the Revealer and John is barely two pages with extensive notes (but with twenty pages of introduction).
+Some of these are very brief: The Dialogue of the Revealer and John is barely two pages long, with extensive notes (but with twenty pages of introduction).
 Both second and third Apocryphal Apocalypse of John are presented to parallel columns comparing two often divergent traditions.
-For the third Apocryphal Apocalypse of John a third translation of the Church Slavonic version is included.
+For the third Apocryphal Apocalypse of John, a third translation of the Church Slavonic version is included.
 In all three Apocryphal Apocalypse of John there is less apocalyptic that expected, they are mostly questions and answers on church life and practice.

 In The Mysteries of John, John is taken from the Mount of Olives on a heavenly journey hosted by a cherub.
 John asks questions about what he sees *(the Garden of Eden, etc.) and the cherub gives an explanation.
 The book covers such diverse topics as agriculture and stars, to why humans have fingernails.

-The Apocalypse of Thomas is known from Latin texts in three forms (long, short and abbreviated).
+The Apocalypse of Thomas is known from Latin texts in three forms (long, short, and abbreviated).
 Matthias Geigenfeind suggests the text may have developed in the context of Priscillian, an ascetic bishop from Avila (380-385).
 The longer form of the book includes thinly veiled predictions such as “Suddenly, near the last time a king will arise, a lover of the law.
 He will not rule for long.
 He will leave two sons.
 The first is named after the first letter, the second after the eighth.
 And the first will die before the second.”
-A footnote suggestions “Likely the king and his two sons are Theodosius I and the princes Arcadius and Honorius.”
+A footnote suggests, “Likely the king and his two sons are Theodosius I and the princes Arcadius and Honorius.”
 The text has a series of apocalyptic signs over eight days, culminating in the rapture-like deliverance of the elect: “Then that angel will be revealed who has power over the holy angels, and all the angels will go forth with him, sitting upon chariots of the clouds of my holy Father, rejoicing and flying in the air under heaven to deliver the elect who have believed in me.”

 Finally, part five is entitled “Apostolic Orders,” a new category of New Testament Apocrypha.
 In his introduction to his new translation of The Teaching of the Apostles, Witold Witakowski suggests the work is apocryphal since it has a narrative framework based on biblical characters.
-The apostles gather in the upper room and lay out twenty-seven disciplinary and liturgical rules.
+The apostles gather in the upper room and layout twenty-seven disciplinary and liturgical rules.
 Following these rules is a sketch of the spread of the Gospel and a list of locations the apostles and others traveled to preach.
-This list includes non-biblical characters like Addai who evangelized Edessa as well as biblical names such as Priscilla and Aquila, who received the writings of Luke the evangelist and followed Luke until his death.
+This list includes non-biblical characters like Addai, who evangelized Edessa, as well as biblical names such as Priscilla and Aquila, who received the writings of Luke the Evangelist and followed Luke until his death.
 The twenty-seven canons decree Sunday worship as well as Wednesday services and prayers at the ninth hour on Friday.
-Presbyters are like Aaron’s priesthood and deacons are like the Levites.
+Presbyters are like Aaron’s priesthood, and deacons are like the Levites.
 They declare the birth of Jesus should be celebrated on January 6, a forty day fast before the passion, and a feast for the ascension fifty days after the resurrection.

 Conclusion.
-As Burke observes in his introduction to the volume, Christian apocrypha provides an insight into the diversity of early Christian beliefs.
-Some of this literature is Christian interpretation of canonical documents, some seek to associate current practice with the earliest apostolic community.
+As Burke observes in his introduction to the volume, Christian Apocrypha provides insight into the diversity of early Christian beliefs.
+Some of this literature is Christian interpretation of canonical documents, and some seek to associate current practice with the earliest apostolic community.
 This second volume of “More Noncanonical Scriptures” is a window into how the early church developed both in practice and in theology.
-New Testament Apocrypha series will continue to serve scholarship for years to come.
-I look forward to volume 3!

 NB: Thanks to Eerdmans for kindly providing me with a review copy of this book.
 This did not influence my thoughts regarding the work.